Gabriel Arias Player Props: Guardians vs. Tigers

 Gabriel Arias At The Plate

-- Arias is batting .100 with a double, a home run and two walks.
+- Arias is hitting .154 with a double, a home run and two walks.

-- Twice in 10 games this year, Arias has gotten a hit, but he's had no multi-hit games.
+- In four of 12 games this year, Arias got a hit, but only one each time.

+- He has hit a long ball in one of 12 games, and in 3.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.